Skip to content

 Money flow

-3. Solaris sells back the loan agreement and receivables to you or other investors, who take care of the rest of the loan lifecycle
+4. Sale: Solaris sells back the loan agreement and receivables to you (or other investors).

 The loan payout amount must equal the minimum balance of the collateral account.
 Otherwise, the payout will fail.